 Andy Billig: Well, it started as a response to the energy crisis of the early 2000s, about 12 years ago.
 We knew we needed to use less energy and in so doing, hopefully we’d save a few bucks.

-5T: How did you and the rest of Indians’ management approach the greening project?
+5T Sports: How did you and the rest of Indians’ management approach the greening project?

-AB: We had 3 Phases.
+Andy: We had three Phases.
 Phase I was as successful as it was simple: We changed the start-time of our games from 7 PM to 6:30.
 Since we play in a short-season league (the season runs from June-August, when the days are long), moving the start time ahead a half hour allows us to use the lights 20% less than with a 7 PM start.
 This was a win-win-win-win as we 1) saved electricity—good for the environment, 2) saved money, 3) garnered some positive publicity for us and our stadium naming rights partner, Avista, the local utility, and, perhaps most importantly, 4) our fans loved it as they found it to be more convenient.

 5T: Wow, win-win-win-win…that’s a lot of wins!

-AB: We’ve found that the green programs that are the stickiest—by that I mean most successful—are the ones with multiple beneficiaries, as in the case with moving the start times ahead.
+Andy: We’ve found that the green programs that are the stickiest—by that I mean most successful—are the ones with multiple beneficiaries, as in the case with moving the start times ahead.
 So we are always striving for those types of green programs.